brimdata/zed/docs/lake/README.md

 ## Search for an IP

-Now let's say you want to search for a particular IP across the zed lake.
+Now let's say you want to search for a particular IP across the Zed lake.
 This is easy.
 You just say:
 ```
 zed lake query -Z "id.orig_h=10.10.23.2"